 Another cause of stagnation came during the failure of the U.S. banking systems in 2008.
-Riding the wave of economic prosperity powered by the dot-com bubble at the turn of the 21st century, banks grew lax, extending credit far too easily and underwriting subprime mortgages by the millions.
-By 2008, both the housing market and the stock market crashed, leaving the American financial system in ruin.
+Riding the wave of economic prosperity powered by the rise of the Internet at the turn of the 21st century, banks grew lax, extending credit far too easily and underwriting subprime mortgages by the millions.
+By 2008, the housing market crashed, leaving the American financial system in ruin.
 The government was not entirely free of blame in this unfortunate series of events since many people argue the regulations put in place failed to protect the system from collapse.

 Examples of stagnation

 Persistently high unemployment rates are a telltale sign of stagnation, impacting economies both in their ability to produce more supply and because people struggling to find work spend less.
 During The Great Recession, unemployment in the United States reached 9.9%; that same year (2009), GDP declined by 2.6%.
 After The Great Inflation in the 1960s and 70s, disinflation policies (specifically, very high Federal funds rates) put into place in the early 1980s sent the U.S. into a recession where unemployment reached 10.8% in 1982.

 Throughout the 1970s, when the Central Bank failed to curb rising inflation, stagnation left the U.S. economy lagging behind as purchasing power of the dollar sank even further.
 Even when the Fed jacked up interest rates to nearly 20%, inflation continued to plague the country.
 In its desperate attempt to stave off inflation, the Fed drove the U.S. economy into a recession in 1980.
 Though the recession eventually led to a recovery in 1983, the Fed lost credibility in the eyes of many Americans for allowing inflation to get so far out of hand.